allenai/infinigram-api/load-test/README.md

 # infinigram-api load test

+To run a locustfile, use this command at the root of the load-test folder:
-`uv run locust -f load-test/locustfile-short.py`
+`VENDOR_BASE_PATH=../vendor INDEX_BASE_PATH=../infinigram-array uv run locust -f <LOCUSTFILE NAME>.py`